OSGConnect/connectbook/archive/overview/welcome.md

-[title]: - "A Welcome from the User Support Team"
+[title]: - "A Welcome from the Research Facilitation Team"

-Greetings from the OSG User Support Team
+Greetings from the OSG Research Facilitation Team
 ------------------------------------------------------

-On behalf of the OSG User Support team, it is a pleasure to welcome you to the help desk portal!
+On behalf of the OSG Research Facilitation team, it is a pleasure to welcome you to the help desk portal!